GEF-CSO Strategic Plan (August 2008)

 Strengthen capacity of civil society to address global environment issues through engagement in policy making dialog at the national, regional and global level

 Strategic Objective 2.
 To strengthen GEF Program implementation through enhanced partnership with Civil Society

 Support the promotion of GEF and its programs and activities to Civil Society

 Enhance Civil Society involvement in GEF Country, regional and Global Projects

 Support the effective access of local communities and civil society organizations to GEF resources through the SGP

 Provide strategic input to GEF policy making, planning and reviews

 Strategic Objective 3.
-To maintain and enhance the capacity of the GEF NGO Network
+To maintain and enhance the capacity of the GEF-CSO Network

 Promote active membership